spacetelescope/cosmo/docs/source/monitors.rst

 The scatter plot is grouped in two different ways: Lifetime Position (LP) and FGS.
-Individual LPs can be selected or deselected via the legend while FGS groups are controlled via the drop-down button on the right side of the figure.
+Individual LPs can be selected or deselected via the legend while FGS groups are controlled via the drop-down button on the left side of the figure.

 The hover text for each data point includes the following information::